BitcoinDesign/Guide/guide/contribute/propose-a-change.md

 #### Request a review

 Your proposed changes need to undergo a [review process]({{ '/guide/contribute/review/' | relative_url }}).
-It often consists of  several rounds of feedback, for example:
+It often consists of  several rounds of feedback, these rounds usually include the following:

 1. **Structural:** Reviewers look at how the new content fits in with the existing content in the guide.
 They check if it's generally appropriate, complete and accurate.
 It gives you confidence that you are working in the right direction.
 2. **Refinement:** This is about ensuring the content (text and visuals) is accurate, well-written, and communicates well.
 Several rounds may be needed.